Why we measure this

 In support of the Prairie Resilience climate change strategy, Saskatchewan has committed to protecting 12 per cent of the province's terrestrial areas and inland waters – areas that represent our diverse natural ecosystems.

 What is happening

 Protected areas are added to the provincial Protected and Conserved Areas Network each year.
-To date, 6,354,385 ha or 9.76 per cent of Saskatchewan is contained within the network.
+To date, 6,390,710 ha or 9.81 per cent of Saskatchewan's land and waters are contained within the network.

-A range of approaches is used to conserve landscape, from traditional tools such as parks and ecological reserves to working landscapes conserved through the Wildlife Habitat Protection Act, and conservation agreements with ranchers.
+A range of approaches is used for conservation – from traditional tools such as parks and ecological reserves to working landscapes conserved through the Wildlife Habitat Protection Act and conservation agreements with ranchers.

 Note: N/A indicates PCAs outside of the ecoregions listed, as Saskatchewan’s Ecoregion Boundary dataset excludes a small portion of Saskatchewan’s total area.

 Note: Individual Designated Area statistics do not account for overlap within the PCAN; therefore, hectare values should not be summed within this figure.